Bruin Learn: Your Guide to UCLA’s Learning Management System

 • Calendar Integration: Upcoming deadlines, exams, and instructor meetings sync with personal calendars, helping students manage their time effectively.

-• Mobile Compatibility: With responsive design and a mobile app, Bruin Learn keeps UCLA courses accessible on the go, catering to an increasingly mobile-first generation.
+• Mobile Compatibility: With responsive design and a mobile app, Bruin Learn keeps UCLA courses accessible on the go, accommodating students who access materials across multiple devices.

 Collaborative Tools and Communication